Your Guide to Applying

 Are you ready?
 Start the application now.

 Depending on your educational background and the program you are applying to, you will need to provide the following:

-- An audition or portfolio for specific artistic program applicants to the Steinhardt School of Culture, Education, and Human Development and Tisch School of the Arts.
+- An audition or portfolio for specific artistic programs in the Steinhardt School of Culture, Education, and Human Development and Tisch School of the Arts.
 For applicants to these programs, testing is optional and a required audition or portfolio can be submitted in place of standardized testing:

-- English language testing if you have not completed at least 3 years of study where English is the sole language of instruction at the time of application submission and English is not your native language.
+- English language testing if you have not completed at least 3 years of study where English is the sole language of instruction at the time of application submission and English is not your first language.

 - The Common Application Mid Year Report with updated academic record if mid-year grades are available.
 This should show your first semester senior year grades.